Solomon Areda

-Solomon Areda Waktolla (ሰለሞን አረዳ ዋቅቶላ, Solomoon Araddaa Waqtolaa) is an Ethiopian lawyer who had served as the Deputy Chief Justice/Vice President of the Federal Supreme Court of Ethiopia from 2018 to 2023.
-Solomon is a prominent lawyer with 26 years of experience in the practice of law, public administration and policy research who is committed for seeing a free and independent judiciary in Ethiopia.
+Solomon Areda Waktolla (ሰለሞን አረዳ ዋቅቶላ, Solomoon Araddaa Waqtolaa) is a Harvard-trained international judge who previously served as the Deputy Chief Justice of Ethiopia from 2018 to 2023.
+Solomon is a prominent lawyer with 29 years of experience in the practice of law, public administration and policy research who is committed for seeing a free and independent judiciary in Ethiopia.
 Solomon had worked in the judiciary mainly as a judge for 20 years on different levels of the court in both regional and federal positions.
 In addition, he has been appointed to the membership of the Permanent Court of Arbitration (PCA) at The Hague, Netherlands for a six-year term to serve as an Arbitrator.

 Solomon was appointed on 15 November 2022 by the UN General Assembly as a Half-time Judge of the United Nations Dispute Tribunal for a mandate starting on 1 July 2023 and ending on 30 June 2030.
 Furthermore, he has been appointed by the Board of Directors of the African Development Bank as a Judge of the Administrative Tribunal of the African Development Bank, effective from November 2023.

-Solomon is an accomplished judge and jurist with many years of legal and judicial work experience at both national and international levels.

 Early life and education

 Solomon Areda Waktolla born in the town of Garba Guracha, Salalee, North Shewa zone of Oromia regional state in Ethiopia.

-Justice Solomon Waktolla attended his elementary and high school education in a public school in the town of Garba Guracha.
-He then attended Addis Ababa University and obtained a bachelor's degree in Law in 1997.
-He received a Masters of Laws degree (LL.M) from Harvard Law School and Master of public Administration (MPA) from Harvard Kennedy School of Government.
+He attended his elementary and high school education in a public school in the town of Garba Guracha.
+He then attended Addis Ababa University and obtained a bachelor's degree in law in 1997.
+He received a Master of Laws degree (LL.M) from Harvard Law School and Master of public Administration (MPA) from Harvard Kennedy School of Government.
 He obtained HIID Merit Scholarship award from Harvard University.
-At Harvard Kennedy School of Government, Solomon completed the fellowship of Edward S. Mason Program in public Policy and Management.
-In addition, he received Masters of Laws (LL.M) in International Economic Law at the University of Amsterdam.
+At Harvard Kennedy School of Government, Solomon completed the fellowship of Edward S. Mason Program in public policy and management.
+In addition, he received Master of Laws (LL.M) in International Economic Law at the University of Amsterdam.

 He is a member of the Harvard Alumni Association and currently serving as Harvard University Contact Person in Ethiopia.
 Solomon is a fellow of Golda Meir Mount Carmel International Training Center and an alumnus of the Center for American and International Law.